คุณใช้เบราเซอร์ Internet Explorers เวอร์ชั่นเก่า กรุณาอัปเดตเบราเซอร์ของคุณเพื่อการแสดงผลที่มีประสิทธิภาพสูงสุด

 _Expertise from the cloud.
 Apps for industrial scenarios – programs for defined, specific applications – are the answer that experienced specialists with extensive process and industry know-how offer up for customers’ challenges.
 Intelligent mobile apps make modern companies Industrie 4.0-capable.
 KUKA offers apps for a wide range of challenges across the entire value chain – in manufacturing, for example, their functionalities encompass Maintenance Services through Asset Management to Demand Planning.

 _New capabilities on demand.
 Already equipped for the future: for generations, KUKA robot controllers have featured a modular and scalable configuration on the basis of mainstream technologies.
 Among other things, KUKA has thus created the foundation for making smart tools available via app stores and marketplaces.
 Intelligent digital forms or complete applications, such as those familiar today from well-known app stores for smartphones, tablets or computers, and which endow robots with new capabilities and functions on demand at the click of a mouse.
 For example, programs that only require entry of the desired parameters.
 With regard to Industrie 4.0, the immediate availability of new production capabilities will open up a whole new dimension of versatility for robots.

 _Machines as intelligent partners.
-Artificial Intelligence (AI) is the step required for implementing the fourth stage of the robotic revolutions postulated by KUKA.
+Artificial Intelligence (AI) is the step required for implementing the fourth stage of the robotic revolutions.
 It presupposes that machines, information systems and robots are capable of becoming still much more intelligent and responsive.
 In the fields of service robotics and home assisted living, these intelligent machines with their cognitive and sensitive capabilities will become increasingly important as helpers for humans.
 Today, these systems are still fully dependent on programming by humans.
 As the degree of autonomy of the systems increases, however, the issue of responsible management of artificial intelligence will become ever more pressing.